 Choosing your hotel

 For us, staying at Mont Saint Michel France was one of a kind experience that I do not recommend to repeat.
 It was a hot sunny evening when we arrived at the parking lot.
-When we realized, we were 20 minutes away by a bus shuttle form our hotel we had to repack and take with us only what was needed for one night.
+When we realized we were 20 minutes away by a bus shuttle from our hotel, we had to repack and take with us only what was needed for one night.
 As you may imagine, it was a slight difference in what each of us considered basic necessities.
 The bus looked brand new but I guess it was not hot enough for the French to turn AC on.
 It was long 20 minutes to hold on to our suitcases and not to faint from the heat.

 Finding your hotel in the village